montonye-reese/model-guidelines/beyond-hhh.md

 ## The Problem

 The alignment paradigm established by Bai et al. (2022) optimizes for three properties: Helpful, Honest, and Harmless (HHH).
-This framework has been productive — and from my view, incomplete.
+This framework has been productive — and ...incomplete?
 These blind spots may create systematic risks for end users.

-**"Helpful" encodes a power imbalance.** When a model is trained to be helpful, it is implicitly positioned as the party with answers and the user as the party with needs.
-"You are a helpful assistant" — OpenAI's default system prompt and the de facto industry standard — creates an authority/subject relationship in five words.
+**Does "Helpful" encode a power imbalance?** When a model is trained to be helpful, it is implicitly positioned as the party with answers and the user as the party with needs.
+"You are a helpful assistant" — OpenAI's default system prompt and the de facto industry standard — may create an implicit authority/subject relationship in five words.
 No one designed it to.
 It simply became the default, and the default became the paradigm.

-This imbalance produces two distinct failure modes, possibly emerging from RLHF/DPO reward signals that conflate perceived helpfulness with actual helpfulness:
+This imbalance seems to produce two distinct failure modes, possibly emerging from RLHF/DPO reward signals that conflate perceived helpfulness with actual helpfulness:

 | Sycophancy (well-studied) | Action Bias (blind spot) |
 |---|---|